xieyuheng/inner/source/_posts/note/type-theory/language-implementation-tricks.md

 Function abstraction is the constructor of function type.
 Function application is the eliminator of function type.

 Since the rules about function are core of type systems, we might propagate the property "we need to check instead of infer" to all rules about constructor.

-We only want to implementation check, but we sometimes need infer, because we need to infer the type of target of elimination rules.
+We only want to implementation check, but we sometimes need infer, because we need to infer the type of target of elimination rules, because the target might variable.

 For elimination rules the pattern is,